design-first/system-designer-documentation/docs/Export a System.md

 >**What is the 'master' option?**
 >
 >**A system can be composed of another systems**.
-It means that all schemas, models, behaviors and components of many systems can be merged in one system.\n\nWe call the **master** system, the system in which we will merge other systems at runtime.\n\nSo when exporting, you can set a system as **Master**.
+It means that all schemas, models, behaviors and components of many systems can be merged in one system.
+We call the **master** system, the system in which we will merge other systems at runtime.
+So when exporting, you can set a system as **Master**.

 ## Export to JavaScript